-Alaska airline announced today that they will be the first airline to install Boeing’s newest Space Bins which increase storage capacity by almost 48%!
-The new space bins allow easier loading as they hang two inches lower (watch you heads when you stand up) but are deeper and wider which allow bags to be stored on their sides instead on their back.
-This innovated design allows for 178 standard size carry-on bags to be stored compared to the 117 now.
+Alaska Airlines announced today that they will be the first airline to install Boeing’s newest Space Bins which increase storage capacity by almost 48%!
+The new space bins allow easier loading as they hang two inches lower but are deeper and wider which allow bags to be stored on their sides instead on their back.
+This innovative design allows for 178 standard size carry-on bags to be stored compared to the 117 now.

 The new Space Bins will arrive on all next-generation 737 and 737 Max airplanes delivered to Alaska Airlines starting in late 2015 and will have the look and feel that Alaska’s new planes with the Sky interior currently have.
 I can see this causing confusion for passengers who fly Alaska often, not knowing which was their bag is supposed to fit inside the bin.
 Either way the additional space is well welcomed and shows that Alaska is responding to customers’ requests and market demands.
 As more passengers are carrying bags on today than ever before, more storage space for carry-on bags is a necessity!

 Per Alaska airlines:

 When open, the bin’s bottom edge hangs about 2 inches lower, which means people don’t have to lift their bags as high to load them.
 The deeper bins allow more bags to be stowed, and let customers load bags with less struggle.